paxiitdevteam/Paxi-iTechnologies/DEVELOPMENT_RULES.md

 - **Server**: `http://localhost:8000` (local development server)
 - **Status**: Safe to modify, test, break, and fix
 - **Terminal**: **Git Bash ONLY** - Never use PowerShell or CMD
+- **CRITICAL**: When working on `http://localhost:8000`, you are ALWAYS working on the LOCAL DEV folder, NOT the live production server

 **🔴 LIVE/PRODUCTION FOLDER (Production Environment):**
 - **Location**: `/volume1/web/paxiit.com` (NAS: 192.168.1.3:2222)